Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain: Discussion

 \section{Discussion}

-We have shown that by taking a relatively novel perspective on the problem of approximating backprop through recurrent dynamics -- by explicitly designing a dynamical system to converge on the gradients we wish to approximate -- it is possible to straightforwardly derive from first principles an extremely simple algorithm which asymptotically approximates backprop using only recurrent dynamics with local learning rules.
-This algorithm, which we call activation-relaxation (AR), requires only a feedforward pass and then a dynamical relaxation phase which converges quickly and robustly to the exact numerical gradients computed by backprop due to the convexity of the dynamics (Appendix A).
-We show empirically that this is the case in practice, that this convergence is maintained across training, and that the algorithm can be used to train deep MLPs to obtain identical performance to backprop.
+We have shown that by taking a relatively novel perspective on the problem of approximating backprop through recurrent dynamics -- by explicitly designing a dynamical system to converge on the gradients we wish to approximate -- one can straightforwardly derive from first principles an extremely simple algorithm which asymptotically approximates backprop using only local learning rules.
+Our algorithm requires only a feedforward pass and then a dynamical relaxation phase which we show empirically converges quickly and robustly to the exact numerical gradients computed by backprop.
+We demonstrate that our algorithm can be used to train deep MLPs to obtain identical performance to backprop.
 We then show that two key remaining biological implausibilities of the algorithm -- the weight transport problem, and the need for nonlinear derivatives -- can be removed without apparent harm to performance.
-The weight transport problem can be seemingly solved by postulating a second set of independent backwards weights which can be trained in parallel with the forward weights with a Hebbian update rule.
-Meanwhile, perhaps surprisingly, we have found that the nonlinear derivatives can be simply dropped from the learning rules which and this step, although it renders the update rules incorrect, does not appear to significantly harm learning performance.
-Future work should test whether performance is still maintained on more challenging architectures.
-When these adjustments to the algorithm are combined, we obtain the extremely simple and elegant update rule shown in Equation 7.
+The weight transport problem can seemingly be solved by postulating a second set of independent backwards weights which can be trained in parallel with the forward weights with a Hebbian update rule.
+While we have found that the nonlinear derivatives can be simply dropped from the learning rules, and does not appear to significantly harm learning performance.
+Future work should test whether performance is maintained on more challenging tasks.
+When these adjustments to the algorithm are combined, we obtain the simple and elegant update rule shown in Equation 7.